webdizz/docker-sonarqube-plugins/README.md

 Usage
 --------------

-There is an assumption you have installed [Fig](http://www.fig.sh/)
+There is an assumption you have installed [docker-compose](https://docs.docker.com/compose/)

-    fig up
+    docker-compose up